fmalpartida/SAV-MAKER-I/README.md

 # SAV-MAKER-I
 ## Introduction

-The SAV MAKER I is an “open hardware” project made in Spain based on the popular vinciDuino board, predecessor of Arduino's Leonardo board and fully compatible with it.
+The SAV MAKER I is an “open hardware” project made in Spain and based on the popular vinciDuino board, predecessor of Arduino's Leonardo board and fully compatible with it.
 This development has been carried out for the Telecom Engineering "Applied Electronics" course carried out in the UMA (Universidad de Málaga).
 On day one, students receive a bare PCB and a set of components to assemble and will